Bernard-Li/Final_Project_CB/README.md

 ## APIs involved
 Swivy uses the power of **Auth0** - (https://auth0.com/) to verify users via their google accounts.
 In a day and age where your information is valuable, Swivy only requires your google email for verification and use of the website.

-The weather data is powered by Weather API - (https://www.weatherapi.com/) and renders accurate historical weather, as well as the current forecast of a specified city.

 Images uploaded to Swivy are saved in a cloud database, Cloudinary - (https://cloudinary.com/) and returns shows off your media in each travel card.

 ---